-Y = Level of income
+Y = Income

 The intercept \overline{C} represents autonomous consumption, that is, the amount of consumption expenditure when income is zero. \overline{C} is assumed to be positive, that is there is consumption even in the absence of any income.
-Hence, it is not possible to think of a situation where there is no comsumption at all.
+Hence, it is not possible to think of a situation where there is no consumption at all.